SyndaKitty/Ideas/README.md

 Lazarus | A story and world that I started writing and fleshing out around 2017.
 Very intriguing to me but I'm not sure where I can go with it
-Inf2D | A Unity Asset that would provide the tools necessary to make an infinite procedurally generated top-down 2D world Hamburgers in Space 2 | Hamburgers in Space, but better
+Inf2D | A Unity Asset that would provide the tools necessary to make an infinite procedurally generated top-down 2D world Hamburgers in Space 2 | Hamburgers in Space, but better DND Group Finder | A website used to find other people to DnD with, can match based on comfort items, and other interests